Great Park (Irvine)

-The Great Park is a public park in Irvine, California, with a focus on sports, agriculture, and the arts.
+The Great Park (formerly Orange County Great Park) is a public park in Irvine, California, with a focus on sports, agriculture and the arts.
 It is a non-aviation reuse of the decommissioned Marine Corps Air Station (MCAS) El Toro.
 The Orange County park comprises 28.8% of the total area that once made up the air base.
 The project was approved by the voters of Orange County in 2002 at $1.1 billion.

 History

 Great Park stands on land originally part of Rancho Cañada de los Alisos, granted in 1842 to José Antonio Serrano.

 An aerial view of the U.S. Marine Corps Air Station in 1993.

 The Great Park was the site of Marine Corps Air Station El Toro from 1943 to 1999.
 In 1993, the Base Realignment and Closure Commission recommended closing MCAS El Toro and transferring its activities to Marine Corps Air Station Miramar.
 This led to a lengthy political and public relations battle over the subsequent use of the base after its closure, and the issue figured prominently in Orange County politics during the late 1990s.
-Initial proposals included a commercial airport, housing, and the Great Park.
+Initial proposals included a commercial airport, housing and the Great Park.
 In 2001, Orange County voters passed Measure W, authorizing the former air station's use as a central park/nature preserve and multi-use development.
 The measure was passed, which led to the designation of the land as the Great Park.

 The original plan for the infrastructure of the Great Park was virtually identical to Newport Center, with five roads connecting into a central loop road separating the park into blocks.
 The design was later modified to include a large section of runway and conform more to the layout of the original base, as a reminder of its history.
 Most prominent in the park plans is the restoration of Agua Chinon Creek, which had been channeled underground ever since the base was built in the 1940s.

 A contest was held for the design of the park; the winning design was created by a team of landscape architects led by Ken Smith.

-In the midst of the 2008 US housing crisis, developer Lennar struggled to fulfill its part of the bargain, including delayed construction of planned housing and a "community facilities district."
+In the midst of the 2008 US housing crisis, developer Lennar struggled to fulfill its part of the bargain, including delayed construction of planned housing and a "community facilities district".

 The Irvine City Council passed a vote in July 2014 for a plan that included removal of the canyon from the Great Park plan.
-FivePoint Communities was also given approval for 4,606 more homes near the park in exchange for $200 million to develop 688 acres (known locally as the "Not So Great Park") of the park which will include golf courses, a sports park, and nature trails.
+FivePoint Communities was also given approval for 4,606 more homes near the park in exchange for $200 million to develop 688 acres (known locally as the "Not So Great Park") of the park which will include golf courses, a sports park and nature trails.
 The remaining 3,994 acres or 85% went to developers and additional city infrastructure.